 The story of rats in London

+Rat control in London is quite a modern concept and it has allowed to reduce dramatically the incidence of disease anong the residents population.
 Rats have been a part of London for centuries; in fact, aside from pigeons, they’re probably the animal you most associate with London.
 Rats (and the fleas/germs they carry) have long been a major problem for London, spreading dirt and disease, including the deadly plagues of the Late Middle Ages.
-While the problem is far less severe today, rats do pose a threat to our sanitation and hygiene.
+While the problem is far less severe today, rats still do pose a threat to our sanitation and hygiene.
+How many rats in London we have nowadays is anyone’s guess.
 In this article, we’re going to tell a brief history of rats in London and what the present-day situation is like for the capital.
 Just how worried should you be about the number of rats in and around London’s homes today?

-Rats first came to Britain from Asia almost 2000 years ago on Saxon ships and quickly spread across the entire European continent.
-London became a popular destination for rats due to the relative abundance of shelter, warmth, and food scraps thanks to London being a more built-up area.
-Over the centuries, rat numbers steadily grew and rats continued to stowaway on ships from Asia and arrive in Europe.
+Rats first came to Britain from Asia almost two thousand years ago on Saxon ships and quickly spread across the entire European continent.
+London became a popular destination for rats due to the relative abundance of shelter, warmth, and food scraps, thanks to London being a more developed area.
+Over the centuries, rat numbers steadily grew, and rats continued to stowaway on ships from Asia and arrived in Europe.